hans/hans.github.com/_drafts/2018-06-08-conceptual-confusions-roadmaps.md

 > While these [proposed grid-world safety environments] are highly abstract and not always intuitive, their simplicity has two advantages: it makes the learning problem very simple and it limits confounding factors in experiments.
 Such simple environments could also be considered as minimal safety checks: an algorithm that fails to behave safely in such simple environments is also unlikely to behave safely in real-world, safety-critical environments where it is much more complicated to test.
 Despite the simplicity of the environments, **we have selected these challenges with the safety of very powerful artificial agents (such as artificial general intelligence) in mind.**

 This post questions this assumption that technical solutions developed now will be relevant solutions to the long-horizon problems of AI safety.
-I'll make an argument by allegory, and circle back to AI safety at the end of this post.
+I'll make an argument by analogy, and circle back to AI safety at the end of this post.

 ---